 Auto Body & Collision Damage Repairer - 310B

-- Acquire job-specific skills to repair dents in body panels, fenders and skirting, file, sand grind and spray paint
+- Acquire job-specific skills and learn to repair dents in body panels, fenders and skirting, file, sand grind and spray paint.

 - Develop craftsmanship, problem-solving skills, personal pride, desirable work attitudes and a keen sense of responsibility in public and personal safety